rfsfernandes/poketdex/README.md

-# Android Challenge - PoketDex
+# PoketDex
-A repository to complete the Android Challenge using the [PokeAPI](https://pokeapi.co/).
+A repository used to develop an app using the [PokeAPI](https://pokeapi.co/).

 # Aproach
 I developed this app in order to make it look and function like a Pokédex from the game and series Pokémon.